Oxbryta (voxelotor) for sickle cell disease

 Who should not take Oxbryta?

-While film-coated tablets should be swallowed whole, the tablets for oral suspension are designed to be mixed in a clear liquid, such as water, clear soda, apple juice, clear electrolyte drinks, clear flavored drinks, or clear sports drinks.
-The liquid mixture should be swirled until the tablet breaks apart but it will not be completely dissolved.
+While film-coated tablets were to be swallowed whole, the oral suspension tablets were designed to be mixed in a clear liquid, such as water, clear soda, apple juice, clear electrolyte drinks, clear flavored drinks, or clear sports drinks.
+The liquid mixture would be swirled until the tablet broke apart, but not completely dissolved.
+The medication was to be taken with or without food, but none of the tablets should be cut, crushed, or chewed.

-- 1,500 mg daily for patients weighing 40 kg (about 88 lbs) or more
+- 1,500 mg daily for patients weighing 40 kg (about 88 pounds) or more

-- 900 mg each day for patients weighing 20-40 kg (44-88 lbs)
+- 900 mg each day for patients weighing 20-40 kg (44-88 pounds)

-- 600 mg a day for children weighing 10-20 kg (22-44 lbs).
+- 600 mg a day for children weighing 10-20 kg (22-44 pounds).

-Oxbryta in clinical trials
+Oxbryta in sickle cell disease clinical trials

 HOPE trial